opsec-bot/Kematian-Stealer/README.md

 - [x] Self-Destructs After Execution (optional)

 ### Telegram Session Stealer Usage :
-After the exfiltrated data is uploaded to your discord webhook, download the compressed file `Kematian.zip`, extract it on your PC, inside that folder there will also be another subfolder `Messaging Sessions` , inside this subfolder you will find the `Telegram` folder.
+After the exfiltrated data is uploaded to your discord webhook, download the zip file and extract it on your PC, inside that folder there will also be another subfolder `Messaging Sessions` , inside this subfolder you will find the `Telegram` folder.
 Now, copy the `tdata` folder from `Telegram` folder and paste it in the directory below:

 `